xinabox/CW01/README.md

 ## General Description

 This ☒CHIP forms part of the core modules and is equipped with WiFi.
-The WiFi module transfers the data collected by the sensors and adds this data via the internet to the Big Data database.
-The data storage on the cloud ensures that you can access the data collected by the sensors in the future from any location.

 The CW01 ☒CHIP is housed in an extremely compact 2U×2U ☒CHIP with three connection ports.

 ## Key  Features